samirslike/DoorPulse/README.md

 ## Current Version

-**v1.0.0**
+**Windows: v1.0.0**

+The Linux version is currently a development preview and does not yet have a packaged public release.

-This is the first public DoorPulse release and the project is under active development.
+DoorPulse is under active development.

 ## Support / Problems